 A genius way to learn fast for great art

-Do you get ideas, start planning, then keep planning some more to the point where you create a project that would take you a year and a full crew to finish?
-Or you overthink things a lot and all you end up doing is staring at a blank page?
+Do you get ideas, start planning, and then keep on planning to the point where you create a monster project that would take you a year and a full crew to finish?
+Or do you overthink things to the point that you end up staring at a blank page?

-I made a 5 second short animation.
-I saw this “Top 20 5 Second Films” on YouTube.
+One of them is a 5-second short animation.
+My inspiration came from this “Top 20 5 Second Films” on YouTube.
 It’s genius.
-Watch them, they’re awesome and crazy. https://www.youtube.com/watch?v=-u4kwkWXrAU
+Watch all of them—they’re awesome and crazy. https://www.youtube.com/watch?v=-u4kwkWXrAU

 My goal is to create a series of animations, using the same steps as any longer movies, but only 5 seconds in length.
 They are short enough so they can be done in a few days.
 I get to animate, design, and edit fully finished pieces of animation.

 When I was working in studios, I was hired to do one task at a time.
-I was either a clean-up artist, or an animator.
+I was either a clean-up artist or an animator.
 I didn’t go through the whole process of creation, from the idea to the finished cartoon.
-Now, I want to go through the complete workflow from pre-production, production and post-production.
+Now, I want to go through the complete workflow from pre-production to production and post-production.

 His dogma is about the business side of films, not the creative side.
-From his experience, short films can get featured in more channels (festivals, DVD compilations, etc) than a 20 minute film.
-A low budget film has better chances at being profitable.
+From his experience, short films can get featured in more channels (festivals, DVD compilations) than a 20-minute film, which means a low budget film has better chances at being profitable.
 Funny films are easier to sell than more serious ones.
 For the purpose of this blog, it’s a perfect set of rules.

 I was doing my laundry and started sketching some storyboards.
 The first two ideas that came to mind were a bear eating popcorn at the movies and Dracula.
 Go figure 🙂